jcu-eresearch/plone-user-doc/source/getting-started.rst

       .. note::

-         If your institution or organisation doesn't appear in the list, you contact your IT support staff about whether you are part of the :term:`Australian Access Federation (AAF)` or can join.
+         If your institution or organisation doesn't appear in the list, you contact your local IT support staff about whether you are part of one of the supported `federations`_.

    #.
 Click the ``Login`` button.